final major project

-I wrote a story about a man's midlife crisis and made an arcade game to tell it
+I wrote a story about a man going through a midlife crisis and then made an arcade game so gamers could experience his story.

 video collage of research and inspiration for the ideas behind the creation of my final major project

 this project is based on the LEGO Group philosophy of learning through play.
 Made to be as interactive as possible, PLAYBLOCKS serves as a customisable public art installation that could be implemented in schools and play centres as well as museums, libraries, train stations and other public environments

 series of video studies that look into the notion of dérive ≈ research for my final major project

 I created a space where it felt like a fictional character had just stepped out of it and people entering the room were invited to navigate this space whilst he was out.
 The character I created for this narrative was loosely based on my dad.
 The character spent most of his day in a 2x3 metre room trying to communicate with extra terrestrial beings.
 In this room, he had a whole lot of things that helped him to figure out how to communicate with possible aliens.

 On the walls there was a map of the stars where he noted down the possible speed that certain types of UFOs would take to travel from one galaxy to another.
 There were also maps of the surrounding areas of his home in Hampshire.
 There were 4 maps in total.
 2 of these were drawn on with UV ink.